 Alumina is refractory and does not melt by itself until about 2040°.
-For this reason, not much alumina can be added to a glaze without causing it to be under-fired and dry in appearance.
+For this reason not much alumina can be added to a glaze without causing it to be underfired and dry in appearance.

-The presence of alumina in a glaze makes the melted glaze more viscous and less apt to run down off vertical surfaces.
-This is an indispensable property in glazes for most useful purposes.
+The presence of alumina in a glaze makes the melted glaze more viscous and less apt to run off vertical surfaces.
+This is a valuable property in glazes for use on pottery.
 Another valuable function of alumina is the prevention of recrystallization during the cooling of the glaze.
-Without alumina, many glazes would devitrify in cooling and would have rough surfaces, opacity, or mottled textures.
+Without alumina many glazes would devitrify in cooling and would have rough surfaces, opacity, or mottled textures.
 Alumina in the molten glass acts as a retarder in keeping the other materials from getting together in the crystalline state.

 Alumina also adds to the hardness, durability, and tensile strength of glazes.
-Alumina, because of its high melting point, lends opacity and matness to any glaze if used in amounts beyond a certain critical amount dependent on glaze composition and the firing temperature.
+Because of its high melting point, it lends opacity and matness to any glaze if used in amounts beyond a certain critical limit dependent on glaze composition and the firing temperature.